Sesethu24/shopping-list-and-apples/readme.md

 ### Extra features:

-> Only look at these if you have som time left
+> Only look at these if you have some time left

 * Storing the list state in LocalStorage.
 * Deleting items from the list.